 S.C.
 HOPE Scholarships - The South Carolina HOPE Scholarship, established under the South Carolina Education Lottery Act, was approved by the General Assembly during the 2001 legislative session and signed into law on June 13, 2001.
 Act 356 authorizes funding for scholarships in the amount of \$2,800 per year to eligible students attending four-year public and independent institutions in South Carolina.
 The purpose of the S.C.
 HOPE Scholarship program is to provide funding to students who graduate from high school with a 3.0 cumulative grade point average but are not eligible to receive the LIFE or Palmetto Fellows scholarships.
 Act 356 authorizes the Commission on Higher Education to promulgate regulation for administration of the S.C.
-HOPE Scholarship program.
-There is no application for the S.C.
-HOPE Scholarship.
-All students who are accepted to the University will be automatically considered.
+HOPE Scholarship All students who are accepted to the University will be automatically considered.